The Centipede's Dilemma: Poem

-The short poem is usually attributed to Katherine Craster (1841–1874) in Pinafore Poems, 1871.
-By 1881, it had begun appearing in journals such as The Spectator and Littell's Living Age.
+The short poem is usually attributed to Katherine Craster (1841–1874) and is said to have appeared in her 1871 collection Pinafore Poems.
+One documented early appearance of the poem is in an unsigned essay, "The Grievance of Being Over-Estimated", published in The Spectator on 20 August 1881.
+The essay was reprinted the following month in Littell's Living Age.

 On May 23, 1889, the poem appeared in an article by British zoologist Ray Lankester, published in the scientific journal Nature, which discussed the work of photographer Eadweard Muybridge in capturing the motion of animals: "For my own part," wrote Lankester, "I should greatly like to apply Mr. Muybridge's cameras, or a similar set of batteries, to the investigation of a phenomenon more puzzling even than that of 'the galloping horse'.
 I allude to the problem of 'the running centipede.
 Lankester finished the article on a fanciful note by imagining the "disastrous results in the way of perplexity" that could result from such an investigation, quoting the poem and mentioning that the author was unknown to him or to the friend who sent it to him.
 It has since been variously attributed to specific authors, but without convincing evidence, and often appears under the title "The Centipede's Dilemma".

 The version in the article is: